- by Daniel

 Cycling For Back Pain Relief - Say ‘On Your Bike’ To Pain And Discomfort

-Cycling is something we all loved doing as kids and it can also be a great way to stay active for people with chronic lower back pain.
-Read on to find out why.
+Cycling is something we all loved doing as kids but did you know it's a great way to stay active and free from back pain as adults too?

 Do you remember your favourite ever Christmas present?

-I was thinking about how I would answer that myself during a quiet moment the other day and there was no doubt about it.
+I was thinking about how I would answer that myself during a quiet moment the other day and there was no doubt about it for me.

-In fact the image that popped into my head transported me directly back to that cold and crisp Christmas morning.
+As the first image that popped into my head transported me directly back to that cold and crisp Christmas morning.

 And I could still vividly remember the emotions I felt as if it were happening again today.

 As I excitedly ran down the stairs to see it standing there in the hallway, all shiny, gleaming, and magnificent.